 "I recommend that businesses prepare for option 1 being a drop to level 3 next week.

 "Scenario 1 is the best possible option with hopefully some relaxation in the restrictions applied and also hopefully with a reduced time frame for level 3."

 Tourism Bay of Plenty chief executive Kristin Dunne said a "strategy under uncertainty" approach was needed and it was too soon to know the "breadth, length or depth of the impacts for the industry".

-"We need to be planning for a number of potential futures and these guidelines are useful as a framework for us all to start reimagining the future."
+"At this time, we need to be planning for a number of potential futures and these guidelines are useful as a framework for us all to start re-imagining the future."

-This will include further measures to assist businesses.
+This will include further measures to help businesses.